Rose-Yang1232/Yuwei_dojo/hello/apple/DESCRIPTION.md

   }

-  // Increase opacity on each click so progress is visible.
+  // Increase opacity on each click so progress is visible. target.style.opacity = Math.min(1, 0.6 + 0.08 * calibrationData[id].clickCount);
-  // Starting at 0.6, each click increases opacity by 0.08, up to 1.0.
-  target.style.opacity = Math.min(1, 0.6 + 0.08 * calibrationData[id].clickCount);

   if (calibrationData[id].clickCount >= REQUIRED_CLICKS) {